nabil-k/fluentui-react-native/packages/experimental/Switch/SPEC.md

 ### States

-The following section describes the different states which `Switch` can be in as a result of interaction.
+The following section describes the different states which the `Switch` can be in as a result of interaction.

 #### Enabled and Disabled states